-Three people die in crash near Silt on Monday night
+3 people die in crash near Silt on Monday night

-A two-vehicle crash in which three people died Monday night on Highway 6 near Silt is under investigation.

 Colorado River Fire Rescue and Colorado State Patrol responded to a two-vehicle wreck at approximately 9:51 p.m.
 Monday near mile marker 100 on Highway 6.